loading04/zip-code-tunisia/README.md

 # /details_gover

 The Details-Gover endpoint is a GET request that returns the all details of a specified governing area (regions , cities , zip codes ).
-The endpoint takes a ``gover`` parameter, which is the name of the governing area for which the details are being requested.
+The endpoint takes a ``governorate`` parameter, which is the name of the governing area for which the details are being requested.

 ## Parameters

-gover (required): The name of the governorate for which regions are being requested.
+governorate (required): The name of the governorate for which regions are being requested.

 ## Usage